tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 `git rm file.txt`

+If files you have added to your `.gitignore` file are still showing up as untracked or modified, it is likely because those files were already being tracked by Git (i.e., previously committed).
+Git's ignore rules only apply to files that are untracked.

+- `git rm --cached <filename>` to remove the files from the Git index (cache) without deleting them locally
+- Or you can `git rm -r --cached .` to remove all files currently in the index (useful if many files are problematic)

 `git rm --cached README` _keep the file in your working tree_ but remove it from your staging area.

 Lỡ add, push lên github một folder rồi nhưng sau đó lại muốn bỏ thì sau khi cho vào `.gitignore` rồi phải run `git rm` nhé